Special offer

 How long does it take to get a pre-employment background check?

-The amount of time it takes to receive the results of a pre-employment background check depends on how many items you want to include, such as a credit check and criminal background check.
+The amount of time it takes to receive the results of a pre-employment background check depends on how many items you want to include, such as a credit check and background check.
 For this reason, it could take between 48 hours and five days to get results.

 What causes a red flag on a background check?